TheGkR/Konverter/README.md

 # VConverter
-A Web base file converter With
+A Web base Converter with Converters Such As:

 #### CSV <---> JSON
 #### Markdown ---> HTML